 Final Recommendation Statement

-Blood Pressure in Children and Adolescents (Hypertension): Screening
+High Blood Pressure in Children and Adolescents: Screening

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-The USPSTF concludes that the evidence to support screening for primary hypertension in children and adolescents is insufficient and that the balance of benefits and harms cannot be determined.
+The USPSTF concludes that the evidence to support screening for high blood pressure in children and adolescents aged 3 to 18 years is insufficient and that the balance of benefits and harms cannot be determined.

 Patient Population Under Consideration

-This recommendation applies to children and adolescents who do not have symptoms of hypertension.
+This recommendation applies to children and adolescents not known to have hypertension.

 Suggestions for Practice Regarding the I Statement

-In deciding whether to screen children and adolescents for hypertension, clinicians should consider the following.
+In deciding whether to screen for high blood pressure in children and adolescents, clinicians should consider the following.

 Potential Preventable Burden

-The increasing prevalence of hypertension in children and adolescents, possibly driven by childhood obesity, suggests that identification and treatment of hypertension is likely to become a significant health care issue.
-The goal of identifying and treating children and adolescents with primary hypertension can be viewed within a larger framework of adult cardiovascular risk reduction, which includes addressing other biometric risk factors, such as elevated body mass index and lipid profiles and hyperglycemia.
-The variables for cardiovascular risk reduction in adults are better understood because hypertension in adults is defined by relatively consistent quantitative thresholds, the epidemiologic evidence demonstrates the association between hypertension and subsequent cardiovascular risk, and treatment trials have shown that reduction in blood pressure reduces the risk for cardiovascular events in older adults.
+Important risk factors for primary hypertension in children and adolescents are higher body mass index and a family history of hypertension.
+Other risk factors include low birth weight, male sex, and African American or Hispanic/Latino race/ethnicity.
+The increasing prevalence of hypertension in children and adolescents, possibly driven by childhood obesity, suggests that identification and treatment of hypertension may become a significant health care issue.
+The goal of identifying and treating children and adolescents with primary hypertension can be viewed within a larger framework of adult cardiovascular risk reduction, which includes addressing other biometric risk factors such as higher body mass index and lipid profiles and hyperglycemia.
+However, the variables for cardiovascular risk reduction in children are less understood than in adults.

-Extending the adult framework for cardiovascular risk reduction to children and adolescents is limited by several methodological challenges that complicate determining the potential preventable burden.
-Blood pressure percentiles are used to define normative values for children and adolescents, and less is known about the clinical and epidemiologic significance of these thresholds in terms of their association with adult cardiovascular disease.
-In addition, the performance characteristics of current methods for diagnosing hypertension during childhood are limited and of concern because of false-positive rates (blood pressure measurements that later normalize).
-Evidence on the association between childhood blood pressure and adult hypertension is limited, as is evidence on the longitudinal association between childhood blood pressure and other markers of adult cardiovascular disease.
+Extending the adult framework for cardiovascular risk reduction to children and adolescents is limited by several methodological challenges that complicate the determination of the potential preventable burden.
+There is limited evidence about the clinical and epidemiologic significance of percentile thresholds used in children in terms of their association with adult cardiovascular disease.
+In addition, the performance characteristics of current methods for diagnosing hypertension during childhood are limited and of concern because of possible high false-positive rates (ie, elevated blood pressure measurements that later normalize).

-One rationale that has been suggested for screening is to identify secondary hypertension—a relatively rare condition resulting from another underlying cause, such as renal parenchymal disease or renovascular disease.
-Younger children are more likely than older children and adolescents to have a secondary cause of hypertension; a recent study suggests that secondary causes of hypertension are significantly more common in children younger than 6 years than in older children 3.
-Secondary hypertension is unlikely to be the only clinical manifestation of the underlying disorder in these cases, and management is primarily targeted at treating the underlying condition, as well as controlling hypertension.
-As children age into adolescence, 85% to 95% of all hypertension diagnoses are considered primary 1,4
+One justification that has been suggested for screening is to identify secondary hypertension, a relatively rare condition.
+Younger children (younger than 6 years) are more likely than older children and adolescents to have a secondary cause of hypertension, such as renal disease, coarctation of the aorta, or endocrine disease.
+Secondary hypertension is unlikely to be the only clinical manifestation of the underlying disorder in these cases, and management is primarily targeted at treating the underlying condition, as well as controlling hypertension.1

-Although 1 good-quality study suggests that no adverse effects are associated with hypertension detection in childhood 2, the evidence on the diagnostic accuracy of clinic-based screening for hypertension suggests that false-positive results may occur.
+Clinic-based screening for high blood pressure could result in false-positive results.
 Thus, unnecessary secondary evaluations or treatments may be common, particularly with frequent blood pressure screening.
-Pharmacologic interventions have been shown to be well-tolerated over relatively short periods.
-Treatment of hypertension in childhood and adolescence with pharmacologic agents is done for a much longer period, and adverse effects of such pharmacotherapy can occur.
+Pharmacologic interventions have been shown to be well tolerated, but this has only been evaluated in studies over relatively short periods.1 Treatment of hypertension in childhood and adolescence with pharmacologic agents is done for a much longer period, and therefore, adverse effects may be more likely to occur.